minashto/minashto/README.md

 * 🌍  I'm based in Coimbatore
 * ✉️  You can contact me at [ashwinpranovp.ad24@bitsathy.ac.in](mailto:ashwinpranovp.ad24@bitsathy.ac.in)
-* 🧠  Exploring Generative AI—learning how machines create and evolve.
+* 🧠  Exploring Generative AI-learning how machines create and evolve.
 * 🤝  I'm open to collaborating on Projects.
 * ⚡  I could be Peter Parker and may have gotten bit by a radioactive spider.
 I'm pretty sure you know the rest.